sjn/toolchain-bikeshed/doc/EXPECTATIONS.md

 # Expectations of Perl 6 deployment tools

-## Original source for this document

-- See http://pad.hackeriet.no/p/p6-deploy for initial discussions and definitions.
-- See http://pad.hackeriet.no/p/p6-deploy-spec for ideas about metadata formats and expected files and fields.
-- See http://pad.hackeriet.no/p/p6-deploy-guidelines for more in-depth thoughts of the deployment process.

-## Initial considerations when doing deployment of software
+## What do we have to keep in mind when installing software?

-* Keep track of deployment authority.
+* Keep track of the [deployment authority](GLOSSARY.md#deployment-authority)
     - Which tools have the authority to delete or update something once it has been deployed?
     - How do you ensure that one deployment tool/scheme doesn't muck around with another's files?
-* What kind of files may be installed?
+* The kind of files that may be installed
-    - A software package doesn't consist only of library files and executables.
+    - A software package doesn't only consist of library files and executables.
     - You may have to install templates, configuration files, documentation, init scripts, database content, third-party client libraries, static data, user interface instructions, and lots more.
-* Should files be filtered or modified before installation?
+* Files may be filtered or modified before installation
     - You may want to minify your CSS and JS files, generate bitmaps from your SVG originals or build your PDF files from the source documentation.
-* What does your application depend upon?
+* Dependencies
     - What deployment authorities can supply these dependencies?
     - How about non-deployable dependencies like available disk space, port numbers and network services?
-* Some files may also have to be fixed, patched or generated before deployment.
+* Last-minute patches, bugfixes, security updates or auto-generated data
     - How do you handle local patches?
     - Do you want to be able to produce files that contain host- or OS-specific data?
-* Installation context is also important.
+* Installation context
     - Is your deployment tool used to prepare packages used for other deployment authorities?
-    - While a "system install" may put your files in /usr/local/lib, and a "local install" installs into $HOME/lib, where and how should you install your files when they are intended to be made into an RPM package?
+    - While a "[system install](GLOSSARY.md#system-install)" may put your files in /usr/local/lib, and a "[local install](GOSSARY.d#local-install)" installs into $HOME/lib, where and how should you install your files when they are intended to be made into an RPM package?
 How about a Docker image?
 How about a jail or other chroot-like environment?
-* How about management of configurable resources?
-Let's say your Nagios installation has a directory where you can drop monitoring scripts.
-How can the deployment system identify that directory?
+* Management of configurable resources
+    - Let's say your company's Nagios installation has a directory where you can drop monitoring scripts and related configuration.
+Can our deployment system identify that directory?
 If any configuration files need to be modified or added, how should this be done?
 Whose responsibility is it to do this?
-* How about specifying services offered or configurable resources shared by your own software, so that other projects may correctly "drop off" configuration files to set up your software?
-How can you specify that your software offers such a configurable service that other software can depend upon and use?
+* Specifying services offered or configurable resources shared by your own software
+    - Allow other projects may correctly "drop off" configuration files to set up your software?
+    - How can you specify that your software offers such a configurable service that other software can depend upon and use?
-* Feedback loops also need some love!
-Each of these files may need improvement, so it makes sense to keep them easy to understand, and to make it simple to offer improvements (e.g. with a pull request).
+* Feedback loops
+    - Each of the files in your project may need improvement.
+It therefore makes sense to keep them easy to understand and to make it trivial for others to offer improvements.
+    - Generated files should have a hint about how and from what they were generated
+    - Naming of resources, phases and processes should make it easy to see what's going on

 ### Pre-publish steps